-E9.
+E10.
 Removability

-The helmet removability test determines whether the helmet can be removed from an unconscious victim without resorting to any buckles, clasps or other mechanisms which may be rendered non-functional by impact stresses.
+This test shall be applied to helmet models configured with systems other than traditional D-ring chin strap retention systems.
+It is intended to determine whether the helmet can reasonably be removed from an unconscious victim without resorting to any buckles, clasps or other mechanisms which may be rendered non-functional by impact damage.
 The helmet is placed on the largest appropriate complete ISO head form with all the closures and retention systems engaged.
-A technician must remove the helmet from the head form using simple, common hand tools but without accessing any of the helmet mechanisms.
+A technician must remove the helmet from the head form using simple, common hand tools either to cut or circumvent helmet retention elements without accessing any of the helmet mechanisms.

-The hand tools for this test are limited to shears, simple edged tools and flat bladed screw drivers.
+The hand tools for this test are limited to shears, simple edged tools and common screw drivers.
 The operation must not require more than thirty seconds.

-E10.
+E11.
 Post-testing Disassembly and Inspection